hbctraining/scRNA-seq/lessons/04_SC_clustering_cells.md

 <img src="../img/SC_tsne.png" width="800">
 </p>

-With this t-SNE plot it can be difficult to distinguish the boundaries of the clusters.
+**How does your tSNE plot compare to the one above?** An alternative visualization to the tSNE is the UMAP method, as it can be difficult to distinguish the boundaries of the clusters.
 We can explore the UMAP method, which should separate the clusters more based on similarity.

 ```r
 # Calculation of UMAP